WebAssembly/spec/document/binary/modules.rst

 -------

 The binary encoding of modules is organized into *sections*.
-These mostly correspond to the different components of a :ref:`module <syntax-module>` record, except that :ref:`function definitions <syntax-func>` are split into two sections, separating their type declarations in the :ref:`function section <binary-funcsec>` from their bodies in the :ref:`code section <binary-codesec>`.
+Most sections correspond to one component of a :ref:`module <syntax-module>` record, except that :ref:`function definitions <syntax-func>` are split into two sections, separating their type declarations in the :ref:`function section <binary-funcsec>` from their bodies in the :ref:`code section <binary-codesec>`.

 .. note::
-   This separation enables *parallel* and *streaming* compilation of a the functions in a module.
+   This separation enables *parallel* and *streaming* compilation of the functions in a module.

 .. _binary-index: